andrew-bacon/andrew-bacon.github.io/courses/PHIL236/236Exercises.md

 	b.
 Can you define a notion of absolute rest?

 	c.
 Can you define the notion of a particle moving in uniform circular motion?

+## Topic 6

+### Reading

+Chapter 2, sections on Newton's bucket.

+### Exercises

+1. Explain why the relationist, using the primitives of spatial congruence and betweeness between simultaneous events, and temporal congruence on events, cannot distinguish the two versions of the yolked globes.

+2. Choose one extra primitive to add to the relationist theory, and explain how, using that primitive, you can explain the difference.
+(Try to come up with examples different from class.)

+3. Given your answer to question 2, answer the following two questions.
+Is the new primitive acceptable given a relationist view according to which there are only material objects (and no regions of space or time)?
+Does you new primitive allow you to introduce the notion of absolute rest.